balancer/balancer-sdk/balancer-rs/README.md

 # Balancer Rust SDK

+## WARNING: THIS CRATE IS IN PRE-RELEASE ALPHA AND CHANGING ALMOST DAILY.
+THE INTERFACES MAY CHANGE.

 This project was funded by the [Balancer Grants subDAO](http://grants.balancer.community/).
 [Read the press release on Medium](https://medium.com/@BalancerGrants/balancer-is-adding-rust-support-c28bdc1305e6).

 ## Rust tools for interacting with Balancer Protocol V2 in Rust.